odan/odan.github.io/_posts/2020-12-09-slim4-php-view.md

 provides some useful template function like `url_for()`, `current_url()` and `base_path()` etc.
 Unfortunately these functions are not available for the PHP-View component.

-To extend the PHP-View template enginge we add a middleware as follwows.
+To extend the PHP-View template enginge we add a middleware as follows.

 Create a new file: `src/Middleware/PhpViewExtensionMiddleware.php` and copy/paste this code: